Yongjie-Zhuang/Causal-preconditioning-FxLMS/README.md

 ## Quick Start

 ### MATLAB Version
-1. Navigate to the `matlab/example` folder.
+1. Navigate to the `Matlab_version/example` folder.
 2. Open `example.m` in MATLAB and directly run the `example.m` file.
 Figures will be generated and saved in example/figures.
 (See Matlab/README.md for more details.)

 ### Python Version
+1. Navigate to the `Python_version/example` folder.
+2. Open `example.py` and directly run the `example.py` file.
+Figures will be generated and saved in example/figures.
 (See python/README.md for details.)

 ### License